LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 The Client File Store (CFS) is a component of the RDP which let consumers access via a set of HTTP RESTful APIs.
 This article contains a step-by-step, generic workflow guide from the authentication and download the file for any buckets (ESG, Symbology, Green Revenue, etc).
 The example source code is written in [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) environment.
 However, our APIs are the web-based API, so any programming langues can connect and consume data using the same concept.

-## <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?
+## <a id="whatis_rdp"></a>What is Delivery Platform (RDP) APIs?

-The [Refinitiv Data Platform - (RDP)](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various LSEG data and content for developers via easy-to-use Web-based API.
+The [Delivery Platform - (RDP)](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (formerly known as Refinitiv Data Platform) provide various LSEG data and content for developers via easy-to-use Web-based API.

 RDP APIs give developers seamless and holistic access to all of the LSEG content such as Environmental Social and Governance (ESG), News, Research, etc, and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
 The RDP APIs delivery mechanisms are the following:

-* Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)
+- Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)
-* Alert: delivery is a mechanism to receive asynchronous updates (alerts) to a subscription.
+- Alert: delivery is a mechanism to receive asynchronous updates (alerts) to a subscription.
-* Bulks:  deliver substantial payloads, like the end-of-day pricing data for the whole venue.
+- Bulks:  deliver substantial payloads, like the end-of-day pricing data for the whole venue.
-* Streaming: deliver real-time delivery of messages.
+- Streaming: deliver real-time delivery of messages.

 This example project is focusing on the Request-Response: RESTful web service delivery method only.